sialorama/sialorama/README.md

 Hi fellow tech enthusiasts!
 I’m always eager to explore new technologies and tackle exciting challenges.
 Whether it's developing AI-driven solutions or diving into **open source** collaborations, my goal is to create meaningful impact.

 **Fun facts about me:**
-- 🎸 I’m also a guitarist and part of the **Astérie Association** in Plougastel-Daoulas.
+- 🎸 I’m also a guitarist and and a member of the **Astérie Association** in Plougastel-Daoulas.
 - ⚙️ I love tinkering with mechanical keyboards.
 - 🎭 Huge fan of musicals and a good laugh!